Sidon/Sidon.github.io/_posts/2016-7-19-data-visualization-week4.md

 │     171 │ 69.3857 │ 9.72824 │ 47.794 │ 62.747 │ 72.974 │ 76.099 │ 83.394 │
 ╘═════════╧═════════╧═════════╧════════╧════════╧════════╧════════╧════════╛
 ```
-For code, see section [68] and [69] on [this jupyter notebook] (https://github.com/Sidon/Sidon.github.io/blob/master/_posts/submitw4.ipynb).
+For code, see section [68] and [69] on [this jupyter notebook](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/submitw4.ipynb).

 ### <a name = "scatter1"></a>Scatterplot for the association between Alcohol Consumption and Life Expectancy:
 ![Scatter1](/images/scatter1.png)

-For code, see section [70] on [this jupyter notebook] (https://github.com/Sidon/Sidon.github.io/blob/master/_posts/submitw4.ipynb).
+For code, see section [70] on [this jupyter notebook](https://github.com/Sidon/Sidon.github.io/blob/master/_posts/submitw4.ipynb).

 ## <a name = "barqt"></a>Univariate bar graphs for categorical variables